DarraghReid/eden/README.md

     * Site Owner Goals:
         1. As the site owner, I want to be able to design gardens in real time for potential customers.
-        2. As the site owner, I want potential customers and general users to be able to design their own gardens and express their own ideas.
+        2. As the site owner, I want potential customers to be able to design their own gardens and express their own ideas.
         3. As the site owner, I want to have a selection of garden elements so both I and users can create varying designs.
         4. As the site owner, I want the garden elements to be able to be manipulated in size and position so both I and the user can create designs with ease.
         5. As the site owner, I want the site to be simple, intuitive, and user-friendly.